emstoudenmire/NetworkSolvers/README.md

     - try to "tunnel" as much as possible from user side straight through to low levels like inserter, then no complexity can arise in between
     - maybe make "arg packer" functions or @kwdef structs? similar to solvers code

-- [ ] RegionIterator design

-  - [ ] Put most of the code into building the internal thing (array of callables?) that will be iterated, then just have Base.iterate run over it

 - [ ] SweepIterator design questions